-The Church specifically opposes Physician-Assisted Suicide because it seeks to legalize the intentional taking of human life; this deliberate activity violates the most basic tenet of our belief in the sacredness of life, and simultaneously poses many dangers to vulnerable populations.
+The deliberate taking of one's own life violates the most basic tenet of our belief in the sacredness of life, and the proposed means of legalizing the aid of doctors in this suicide, poses many dangers to vulnerable populations.

 Respect for life does not demand that we attempt to prolong life by using medical treatments that are ineffective or unduly burdensome.
 Nor does it mean we should deprive suffering patients of needed pain medications out of a misplaced or exaggerated fear that they might have the side effect of shortening life.
-Instead, it demands that we respect life as a gift by not actively seeking an artificial means to end it.
+Rather, it demands that we respect life as a gift by not actively seeking an artificial means to end it.